[Dateline: 22 January 2008]

 Another impressionable volume was a black & white picture book of the 1930’s depression era that my parents had.
 It was titled The Desperate Years I was in grade school when I first looked through and studied the pictures of sadness and misery in that book.
 I thought to myself that if it happened once, it could happen again.

-Prior to the crash, his family’s home was paid for.
+Prior to the crash, Uncle Clyde's family’s home was paid for.
 But his father took out an equity loan to do some remodeling.
 Then came the crash and his father lost his job.
 There was no money.
 They lost their home.
 The family moved something like 12 times in eight years.
 They lived with kin in West Virginia and Ohio.
 They lived in abandoned houses way out in the middle of nowhere.
 Times were hard.
 Real hard.
 Harder than most people alive today can imagine.

 People think that sort of thing can’t happen again.
 Don’t bet on it.

 Now George Bush and the congress wants to give every American a tax rebate of $800 (or something like that).
 Then the Fed lowered the prime lending rate .75 percent.
 They know it’s a bad fix we’re in.
 They’re scared.
 Maybe they can plug enough holes in the sinking ship to sail on a few more years.
-I hope so.
 But the ship is going to eventually sink.
 The whole fractional reserve banking system with its fiat money is unsustainable.

 That said, I would like to give you my thoughts and suggestions for agrarian-style economic self defense.